jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Questions must be displayable one at a time. -->

 <!--
-These partial open book exams can be realized through time constraints.
+These partial open-book exams can be realized through time constraints.
 E-exams can thus provide an environment that resembles real world problems more closely.

-Open Book exams depict skills in _high order cognitive processes_ <Krathwohl> way better as they resemble real world scenarios more closely.
+open-book exams depict skills in _high order cognitive processes_ <Krathwohl> way better as they resemble real world scenarios more closely.

 Additionally through per question time contostraints closed tasks formats that mainly test for fact knowledge can be implemented.
-Resulting in partial open book exams.
+Resulting in partial open-book exams.

-As e-exams allow easy and equal access to numerous additional resources (i.e. via internet) they make open book exams more feasable.
+As e-exams allow easy and equal access to numerous additional resources (i.e. via internet) they make open-book exams more feasable.

 Seeing exams as an incentive to prepare for reallife problems, it is only sensable to pose questions that resemble reallife problems.
 Real life problems do not ask for facts but for application and connection of knowledge.